 Importing passwords and other data to RoboForm

 RoboForm's UI is intuitive and user-friendly, so finding your way around shouldn’t be a challenge.
 Right at the start, you’ll be offered a short YouTube tutorial.
-It will help you figure out how RoboForm works and what should be your first steps.
+It will help you figure out how RoboForm works and what your first steps should be.

 There are three ways you can import your passwords into RoboForm: